Amity University-Noida B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

 How to correct mistakes in JEE Main form 2026: NTA will allow aspirants to correct mistakes in the JEE Main 2026 form by accessing the JEE Main 2026 correction form on the official website, jeemain.nta.nic.in.
-However, the JEE Main 2026 form correction link was closed on December 2, 2025, at 11:50 PM.
-To edit the sections, Candidates had to open the JEE Main 2026 form correction window by entering their credentials.
+The JEE Main 2026 form correction dates for session 2 are February 27 to 28, 2026.
+To edit the sections, candidates need to open the JEE Main 2026 form correction window by entering their credentials.
 The authority will allow applicants to edit their identity details (if not chosen Aadhaar) and the State Code of Eligibility as well.
-Furthermore, the JEE Main 2026 intimation slip will be released tentatively in the first week of January 2026.
+The JEE Main 2026 exam for session 2 will be conducted from April 2 to 9, 2026.
+Only registered candidates will be able to download the JEE Main 2026 admit card online.
+Read the article below for more information on how to correct mistakes in the JEE Main form.

 This Story also Contains

-The JEE Main correction window 2026 for sessions 1 and 2 will be activated within the scheduled dates on the official website jeemain.nta.nic.in.
+The JEE Main correction window 2026 for session 2 will be activated within the scheduled dates on the official website, jeemain.nta.nic.in.

 Step 1- Visit the JEE Main 2026 official website and log in using your JEE registration number and password.